-A John Deere mower may start and then die when the engine is restricted of air or fuel caused by a plugged filters, clogged fuel lines, bad fuel or a dirty carburetor.
-A John Deere may also fail to run because of a bad spark plug, bad engine coil or faulty charging system.
+A John Deere mower may start and then die when the engine is restricted of air or fuel caused by plugged filters, clogged fuel lines, bad fuel, or a dirty carburetor.
+A John Deere may also fail to run because of a bad spark plug, or bad ignition coil.

 I have put together a full list of items to assist you in troubleshooting the problem with your mower shutting off.